yuhangwang/mathq/README.md

 MathQ
 =====

-MathQ is a Haskell module providing over 150 mathematical special functions using a subset of high performance [library](http://www.mymathlib.com).
+MathQ is a Haskell package providing over 150 mathematical special functions using a subset of [this](http://www.mymathlib.com) high performance library.

 * Combinatorial Functions